fassko/fassko.github.io/Content/blog/swiftui-alert.md

 ![Alert with SwiftUI](/assets/swiftui-alert/alert.png)

 We can see that by default, the alert has an OK button to dismiss it.
-How to add more buttons we will look into later in this post.
+We will try to add more buttons later in this post.

-For the `Alert` view, we can provide not only `title` but also a `message` field that is one under one another.
+For the `Alert` view, we can provide not only `title` but also a `message` field that is one under another.

 ```swift
 Alert(title: Text("Title"),